MCLD/greatreadingadventure/README.md

 # The Great Reading Adventure
 The Great Reading Adventure is a robust, open source software designed to manage library reading programs.
 The GRA is free to use, modify, and share.
 Check out [www.greatreadingadventure.com](http://www.greatreadingadventure.com/) for an overview of its functionality and capabilities.

+**Work on The Great Reading Adventure version 3 has stopped as all effort is being focused on the [version 4 branch](https://github.com/MCLD/greatreadingadventure).
+There are not expected to be any further releases of version 3 of the GRA.**

-You can view the latest [release notes](https://github.com/MCLD/greatreadingadventure/releases/latest) or **[download the latest version (3.1.0)](https://github.com/MCLD/greatreadingadventure/releases/download/v3.1.0/GreatReadingAdventure-3.1.0.zip)**.
+The last release under version 3 was 3.1.0, you can view the [release notes](https://github.com/MCLD/greatreadingadventure/releases/tag/v3.1.0) or [download version 3.1.0](https://github.com/MCLD/greatreadingadventure/releases/download/v3.1.0/GreatReadingAdventure-3.1.0.zip).

 ## Stuck?
 Need help?
-The [online manual](http://manual.greatreadingadventure.com/) is still incomplete but we're working on it!
-You can also download a [PDF version](http://readthedocs.org/projects/great-reading-adventure/downloads/pdf/latest/) for offline viewing.
+The [online manual](http://manual.greatreadingadventure.com/en/gra3/) is not complete but provides deployment and basic usage instructions.
+You can also download a [PDF version](http://readthedocs.org/projects/great-reading-adventure/downloads/pdf/gra3/) for offline viewing.

 You can visit the [Great Reading Adventure Forum](http://forum.greatreadingadventure.com/) for the following: